 - Pediatric Nursing

-The courses taken in an LPN program will give prospective nurses an idea of the various fields in nursing, and may give them an idea of a particular field they wish to pursue as a career.
-In addition to the coursework listed above, LPN programs ordinarily include practicum or clinical work, which will give them real world experience working with patients in hospitals or clinics.
+The courses taken in an LPN program will give prospective nurses an idea of the various fields of nursing and may give them an idea of a particular field they wish to pursue as a career.
+In addition to the coursework listed above, LPN programs ordinarily include practicum or clinical work, which provides real world experience working with patients in hospitals or clinics.

 Career Opportunities for Graduates of an LPN Program in Nursing

 Graduates of LPN or LVN programs will need to get licensed before getting hired.
 All states require nurses to pass an exam called the National Council Licensure Examination for Practical Nursing (NCLEX-PN).
 The NCLEX-PN covers the skills necessary for entry-level nursing practice, testing the knowledge and critical thinking ability of each test-taker.
 The computerized test is customized to each person, selecting each question based on the previous answer.
 Most questions are multiple-choice, but some open response questions may be given as well.

 The nursing field is extremely popular and in high demand.
 According to the Bureau of Labor Statistics, licensed practical and vocational nurses earned a median salary of $41,540 in 2012.1 The outlook for LPNs and LVNs is good.
 LPN jobs are expected to increase by 25% through 2022, significantly faster than other occupations.1 The increased demand is partially due to the aging of baby-boomers, but also growing rates of chronic illnesses and the retirement of other nurses.
 Rural and medically underserved areas should offer more LVN jobs than other areas.